OussamaHaff/oussamahaff_dev/content/posts/04_llms_are_new_rest.md

 It has been a while since I have put my keyboard at the service of blog posts!
-A lot has changed in the software engineering industry since then, so I’ll keep it short & concise.
+A lot has changed in the software engineering industry since my last blog post, so I’ll keep it short & concise.

-Setting up a local Large Language Model is now incredibly accessible through tools like _[Ollama](https://github.com/ollama/ollama)_.
+Setting up a Large Language Model locally on any machine is now incredibly accessible through tools like _[Ollama](https://github.com/ollama/ollama)_.
 Similarly, open-source LLMs, ranging from large to small, are readily available with commercial-free and permissive licenses.
 Everything can be easily containerised.